|Have a Question? Toll Free 800-316-2207||

 How to Choose the Perfect Projector Screen

-It may seem like you need a degree in physics or a part-time job at the local cinema to know how to buy a projection screen.
 Between case, fabric, size and style options, there are thousands of projection screens on the market for you to choose from.
 We can help.
-Below you'll find a basic guide to selecting a projection screen, along with explanations of various screen styles, materials, and sizes.Read more
+Below you'll find a basic guide to selecting a projection screen, along with explanations of various projector screen options.Read more

 Step 1: What kind of screen do you need?

-Projection screens are available in lots of styles: manual, electric, permanently tensioned, portable and rear-projection.
+Projection screens are available as manual, electric, permanently tensioned, portable and rear-projection.
 Here is a brief description of each of the screen categories and the features that they offer:

 Manual Screens: Manual projection screens are inexpensive and easy to use.
 Operating just like a windowshade, a manual screen is revealed by simply pulling the screen down by hand.
 Like a windowshade, manual screens are prone to the same malfunctions: whipping back into the case too rapidly, wearing out, or rippling.
 To counteract these shortcomings, screen manufacturers have added some special features to manual screens to improve their quality.